mhyz1n4/ECE_143_final_project/README.md

 An repository for amazon review dataset analysis

 ## Dataset
 We are using the amazon review dataset provided by CSE course.
+The dataset can be downloaded by following this link: https://cseweb.ucsd.edu/~jmcauley/datasets.html.
+For this project, we only analysed Software, Electronics, Prime Pantry and Sports & Outdoors categories.